EMS (Slang) Glossary

 is not going to be a medical dictionary.
 One can easily

-find a dictionary for all of the medical terms used
+find a dictionary or textbook for all of the medical terms used

 in EMS.
 Many of them are used on television shows all